arjungulzzz/ErrorAnalysis/README.md

 ```

 **Response**:
 The response contains the nested `groupData`.
-The `logs` array must be empty, as logs will be fetched on demand.
+The `logs` array must be empty, as logs will be fetched on demand. `totalCount` still reflects the total logs before grouping.

 ```json
 {